 That said, it's a standard by which other high-capacity pistols are judged as the 92 platform has proven itself reliable and accurate in police and military service the whole world over.

 While the Beretta M9 is one of the all-time great handguns, there are some things people don't like about it.

 First, the grip is rather thick.
 At 1.5 inches in total width, that's a lot of real estate.
 Additionally, the trigger reach - the distance between the trigger face and the back of the grip - is almost 3 inches with the double-action trigger setting.
-That's substantial, in fact a poor fit for people with small hands or short fingers have found the 92FS/M9 difficult to live with.
+Shooters with small hands or short fingers have found the 92FS/M9 difficult to live with.

 Then there's the double-action trigger.
 Double-action shooting requires practice to gain competence, whereas most people find single-action and striker pistols easier to live with.
 Whereas DA/SA semi-autos were formerly the dominant handgun design, today they're just not as popular.

 Granted there are other reasons for that (plastic pistols have a higher profit margin, and if you think that isn't a factor you need to sober up) but it's still the case.